megardn/PennLINC.github.io/docs/PMACS/pmacs.md

   ```sh
    bsub -q matlab_normal  /path/to/scripts/experiment1.sh
   ```
+To  run an interactive session:

+1. Run `bsub -Is -XF -q matlab_interactive 'bash'` from the initial login node.

+2. Type `matlab` to open Matlab using X11, or `matlab -nodisplay` to run the session in the terminal.

 ## Running rstudio on PMACS
 Rstudio is not installed on PMACS at the moment, so we manage to installed one for BBL users.